minhok1/technical-interview-prep/SystemDesign.md

   - Short polling: At short intervals, client requests info from server.
 Server returns it if it's available.
   - Long polling: Client sends request to server, the server then holds the request until it becomes available.
 Then, client requests again to the server immediately afterwards.
 The server then does the same thing.
 This is easy to implement but creating a new connection every time is costly for the server.
 Also, there's a significant latency.
 If your non-functional requirement restricts latency (which it likely does), then this should not be used.
   - Websockets: single, long-lived communication between client and server.
 Both sides can send data through websockets.
 This has low latency.
 Heartbeats are often used to determine if the connection is still good.
 Terminated conditions don't automatically recovered for websockets though.
   - Server Sent Events: Push server updates to client (One way).
 So ideal for when client needs to be updated real-time without sending data to the server.
 Think of this as a regular HTTP request where the server doesn't finish after sending back the response, but instead keeps trickling down different responses over time.
-Advantage of SSE is that it is transported through simple HTTP protocol instead of a custom one.
+Advantage of SSE is that it is transported through simple HTTP protocol instead of a custom one (which is also why it can have all the HTTP2 benefits).
 We also receive only a piece of data in text format, and is therefore very fast.
 It's easier to load balance.
 When you use websockets, think about whether SSE from server to client + HTTP post from client to server can be used instead.
 - Once you select the call methods, draw the data layer where you determine at which frontend component data is fetched, which writes the data into central store, which provides the data to the relevant component.
 Also show how different parts of that data trickle down to that component's children as well.
   - Normalized store: Instead of having the huge nested data, you can have normalized store where different data types are saved individually and indexed by id (so instead of comments belonging to a post, posts and comments are stored separately and filtered by id).
 This helps with store efficiency and accessing the data quickly.